 |All of the motherboards we show will work properly with each processor shown on the same page.
-The boards all have built in audio and networking.
-The boards all support Windows 7, 8.1, & 10.The motherboard is the backbone of your computer, it is the highway system for all the information and it is the docking point for all the components of the system.
-Generally, higher priced motherboards will give you a greater number and faster pathways for the information to travel and more docking points for devices.
-Memory
+The boards all have built in audio and networking and will all provide the same level of performance with any specific CPU.
+The motherboard is the backbone of your computer.
+Higher priced motherboards will give you a greater number of and faster connectors for the information to travel to and from components and peripherals.

 Warranty Information |

 Components | Laptops | Mini PCs | Closeout Specials